UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Kubernetes/Kubernetes.md

 You will notice it says `NotReady` for all 3, this is because we do not have a `CNI (Container Network Interface)` setup for the cluster.
 As a quick info sess, CNI handles the Pod-to-Pod communication.
 Read more [here](https://kubernetes.io/docs/concepts/services-networking/).

+Install one of the below CNIS, then come back here.

+(Optional, not recommended) Remove the taints on control plane so you can schedule pods on it.

+    kubectl taint nodes --all node-role.kubernetes.io/control-plane-
+    kubectl taint nodes --all node-role.kubernetes.io/master-

+(Optional, not recommended) You will see errors, all you should look for is,

+    node/<your-hostname> untainted

+Now, check the nodes in your cluster, all should be good ..

+    kubectl get nodes -o wide

 #### Calico CNI

 I am going to use `Calico` as my `Network Addon`.
 You can see a list of other available ones [here](https://kubernetes.io/docs/concepts/cluster-administration/addons/).
 The one I am using is for `50 Nodes or Less`